nodejs/node/doc/api/http.md

 Returns a shallow copy of the current outgoing headers.
-Since a shallow copy is used, array values may be mutated without additional calls to various header-related http module methods.
+Since a shallow copy is used, array values may be mutated without additional calls to various header-related HTTP module methods.
 The keys of the returned object are the header names and the values are the respective header values.
 All header names are lowercase.